3.4Customer Discovery Interviews

 Case Studies

-In 2009, co-founders Brian Chesky and Joe Gebbia traveled to New York to stay in hosts’ homes and interview them in person.
-By observing how hosts struggled to create listings, they identified photography as the key bottleneck.
-After personally photographing listings, revenue in New York roughly doubled within a month.
+In 2009 co-founders Brian Chesky and Joe Gebbia traveled to New York to stay with hosts and interview them; observing how hosts struggled to create listings led to the team personally photographing apartments, and revenue in New York is reported to have roughly doubled within a month.

 Got something to add?
 Share with the community.